Is It Normal for Dogs to Chew Nails Off? Understanding the Behavior

 Keep Your Dog’s Nails Properly Trimmed

 Overgrown nails can cause discomfort, leading to excessive chewing.
 Regular nail trimming prevents nails from becoming too long or curling into the paw pads.
-If you’re unsure how to trim your dog’s nails safely, consult a groomer or veterinarian.
+Without these trims, your pet’s nails may penetrate the paw pad, causing significant pain and increasing the risk of injuries and infections.

 Provide Mental and Physical Stimulation